santiyounger/wpm-reading-time/README.md

 #### Adding a New Preset

-1. Click **"Add Preset"** button in the settings
+1. Select **"Add Preset"** button in the settings
 2. Enter a name for your preset
 3. Set the WPM (words per minute) value
 4. Your new preset will appear in the dropdown menu

 #### Editing a Preset

-- Click on the preset name or speed field
+- Select the preset name or speed field
 - Type your changes
 - Changes are saved automatically

 #### Deleting a Preset

-- Click the **"Delete"** button next to the preset
+- Select the **"Delete"** button next to the preset
 - You must have at least one preset (cannot delete if only one remains)

 ### Recommended WPM Values